There are few ways to add Python to Windows PATH. In this guide, you’ll see two methods to add Python to Windows path:

 Method 1: Install a Recent Version of Python

-You can easily add Python to Windows path by downloading a recent version of Python, and then checking the box to Add Python to PATH during the installation.
+You can easily add Python to Windows path by downloading a recent version of Python, and then checking the box to Add Python to PATH at the bottom of the setup screen:

 Finish the installation, and you should be good to go.

 Alternatively, you may manually add the paths into the Environment variables.

 Method 2: Manually add Python to Windows Path

-If you wish to stick with your previous version of Python, you may apply the steps below to manually add Python to Windows path.
+If you wish to stick with the previous version of Python, you may apply the steps below to manually add Python to Windows path.

 First, navigate to the Windows Environment Variables screen (where you can add/edit your paths):

 - Go to the Advanced tab and then click on the ‘Environment Variables…‘

 That should take you to the Environment Variables screen, where you can add/edit your paths.

-You should then see the following box, which will allow you to add/edit variables:
+You should then see the New User Variable box, where you may add/edit variables:

 Before you type any values, you’ll need to locate the relevant Python paths.
 The paths that you’ll need to get are:

-- The Python application path, which is the folder where you originally installed Python.
+(1) The Python application path, which is the folder where you originally installed Python.
 You can find the Python application path by following these steps: